chetmurthy/utjson/README.md

 	`[ sealed ; ]`

-	or its unconstrained fields can be given a default constraint
+	or its otherwise-unvalidated fields can be given a default constraint

 	`[ orelse <constraint> ; ]`